 Of course, the customer's final decision doesn’t depend directly on you.
-Although the COVID-19 pandemic forced people to shop online, it still takes hours of studying reviews, browsing social media accounts and comparing websites before customers can finally make an educated choice and finish their purchase.
-There are, however, many tricks that you can pull out of your sleeve to make users more eager to complete the process here and now:
+Although the COVID-19 pandemic forced people to shop online, it still takes hours of studying reviews, browsing social media accounts, and comparing websites before customers can finally make an educated choice and finish their purchase.
+There are, however, many tricks that you can have up your sleeve to make users more eager to complete the process here and now:

-- Remove unnecessary & excessive parts of the checkout process;
+- Remove unnecessary and excessive parts of the checkout process.

 - Keep an eye on your software and run tests regularly.